gazeldx/db_admin/README.md

 ## Ruby Database Admin
 A Sequel and Sinatra project.

 Demo picture below.
-You can use it to manager multiple databases at the same time.
+You can use it to manage multiple databases at the same time.

 ![Demo home](./public/demo_home.png)